ApiLogicServer/Docs/docs/index.md

 &nbsp;

-`ApiLogicServer create` creates an executable project, providing an API and an Admin App.
-In particular, the API is a *JSON:API* -- a standard for self-serve APIs where clients can select the columns and the related data they require.
+*JSON:API* are a standard for self-serve APIs -- where clients can select the columns and the related data they require.

 > Self-serve APIs reduce the need for ongoing custom API development.
 Analogous to GraphQL, they fulfill requirements for custom UI development and ad hoc integration.

 You can use Python, Flask and SQLAlchemy to create Custom APIs, e.g. for B2B Partners.
 In addition to the underlying logic, API Logic Server provides mapping services as described under **Application Integration.**

 Appication Integration support also provides automation for producing and consuming Kafka messages.
+To see these services in a running sample, [click here](Sample-Integration.md){:target="_blank" rel="noopener"}.

 </details>